conarwelsh/nettuts-laravel4-and-backbone/readme.md

 ### Tests

 Testing is one of those topics in development that no one can argue the importance of, however most people tend to ignore due to the learning curve.
-However testing is really not that difficult, and can really benefit your application.
+However testing is really not that difficult, and can really improve your application.
 For this tutorial, we will setup some basic tests to help us ensure that our API is functioning properly.
-We will do this in a TDD style, however if I were to walk you through each test individually, this would prove to be a very long tutorial, so in the interest of brevity, I will just provide you with a few nicely commented set of tests to work from.
+We will do this in a TDD style, however if I were to walk you through each test individually, this would prove to be a very long tutorial, so in the interest of brevity, I will just provide you with some tests to work from.

 Before we write any tests though, we should first check the current status of our tests.
 Since we installed PHPUnit via composer, we have the binaries available to us to use.
 All you need to do is run: